gaffycool/FitnessApp/README.md

 - Architecture used: MVVM (Model-View-ViewModel), Clean code architecture (adhering to uncle bob and Solid Principle), Clean code using feature package separation, Repository rule implementation
-- Technologies used: Kotlin, Kotlin Coroutines, Jetpack Compose, Retrofit, Hilt
+- Technologies used: Kotlin, Kotlin Coroutines, Jetpack Compose, Retrofit, Hilt, Room DB for offline caching/favoriting
 - Unit test: JUnit, MockK

 **How to use**